magedashuriqi/reading-notes/README.md

 ### ***Some advices***

-These are thigs that I reminder my self with them to keep growth mindest
+These are thigs that I reminder my self with them to keep growth mindset, I produce it for you as an advice:

 - you should have enough time to build your strength feature
   - by reading books, and write diary